shlapolosa/onion-architecture-template/README.md

 2. Service name replaces `template-service` throughout
 3. Files are customized for the specific service
 4. The result follows CLAUDE.md compliance automatically

+## Multi-Registry Support

+This template supports both Docker Hub and Azure Container Registry (ACR).

+### Configuration

+Set the `DEFAULT_REGISTRY` environment variable in GitHub Actions:
+- `dockerhub` - Push to Docker Hub only (default)
+- `acr` - Push to Azure Container Registry only
+- `both` - Push to both registries

+### Required Secrets

+For Docker Hub:
+- `DOCKER_PASSWORD` - Docker Hub password or access token

+For ACR:
+- `ACR_PASSWORD` - Azure Container Registry password

+### Usage

+The CI/CD pipeline will automatically push images to the configured registry(ies).
+Images will be available at:
+- Docker Hub: `docker.io/socrates12345/[service-name]`
+- ACR: `healthidpuaeacr.azurecr.io/[service-name]`